Just like wireless internet has wires somewhere, serverless architectures still have servers somewhere.

 Because Serverless Applications require automation.
 If you're tying together multiple managed services and functions, you cannot rely on a checklist of manual steps.
 You should be able to recreate your entire application with a command.

 We’re engineers, too, and we built a simple, straightforward tool we’d love using.
-The point of serveless is to make developers more productive; we wanted the Serverless Framework to embody that most of all.
+The point of serverless is to make developers more productive; we wanted the Serverless Framework to embody that most of all.

 The Serverless Dashboard provides architectural views of your serverless applications.
 It also exposes logs for metrics, alarms and debugging, and lets you collaborate easily with teammates on development.